Kristiansund – Atlantic Ocean Road and Fishing Village Bud

 Our excursion starts in Kristiansund, the capital of Nordmøre.
 The clipfish town that stretches over 3 interconnected islands and the base for off-shore activities along the coast of Middle Norway.

-After a short tour through the city we continue to the Island of Averøy using the Atlantic Ocean Tunnel, which is an sub-sea tunnel about 6 km long and 250 meters below sea level.
-The Island of Averøy is well known in whole of Norway because of its archaeological history and the history dating back to the viking king of Harald Hårfagre who has been here many times.
+After a short tour through the city we continue to the Island of Averøy using the Atlantic Ocean Tunnel, which is an subsea tunnel of about 6 km and 250 meters below sea level.
+The Island of Averøy is well known in all of Norway because of its archaeological history and the history going back to the Viking king of Harald Hårfagre who has been here many times.

-We continue our way passing the beach of Farstadsanden and going along the coast to the delightful fishing village of Bud where we will make a photo stop overlooking the ocean with views of the Bjørnsund islands, a group of Islands that were once home to a vibrant, flourishing fishing community, but which are now only a summer vacation retreat.
+We continue our way passing the beach of Farstadsanden and drive along the coast to the delightful fishing village of Bud where we will make a photo stop overlooking the ocean with views of the Bjørnsund islands.

 On our way back to Kristiansund we follow the Frænafjord and the Kornstadfjord, travel up and down beautiful hillsides around another delightful natural inlet and passing the villages of Elnesvågen and Eide.
 For our way back to Kristiansund we will use the Krifast road connection.
 Krifast is Kristiansund and Frei’s mainland connection, which opened for traffic in August 1992.
 The connection consists of an subsea tunnel, a floating bridge, and a suspension bridge.